 This is as a result of the organic search strategy we have implemented, like that we discussed earlier.
 Traffic gets signposted to their website all based around these 800 keywords.
 And, now we have more of those, we can start creating content based on different keywords and keyword phrases.
 Through testing the blogs, we are able to determine which keyword phrases are the most successful by analysing which ones have the best impressions.

 “High Impact Polystyrene” is a key term for them.
-We know that this keyword phrase works well so we use it regularly in their blog headlines, in the h2 sub-headers and throughout the blog text.
+We know that this keyword phrase works well.
+Therefore, we use it regularly in their blog headlines, in the h2 sub-headers and throughout the blog text.
 But, we ensure we use it professionally and never keyword stuff.

 As little as five years ago, most searches were conducted using just two keywords.
 Today people use an average of five words per keyword search term.
 What was once a keyword search for “plugs” is now a more unique phrase of “the best luxury rubber plugs”.
 As you can see, the one word keyword has become a keyword phrase made up of multiple words.
 Searches are now more unique and these long-tail keyword phrases more specific.